-For the periods that include RU (i.e., after 1960), the DR should refer to ORAUT-TKBS-0017-5, Feed Materials Production Center - Occupational Internal Dose (ORAUT 2016) in relation to RU contaminant mass concentrations.
-Only the mass concentrations associated with the period from 1961 to 1972 as stated in Table 5-10 (ORAUT 2016) should be used because the plutonium out of specification in the tower ash (sent to Fernald from the Paducah Gaseous Diffusion Plant) was not sent to the WSP (ORAUT 2016, Section 5.3.2.3).
+The DR should assume, as favorable to claimants, that all of the uranium WSP processed beginning in 1961 was recycled uranium (RU) (ORAUT 2017a).
+For the periods that include RU (i.e., after 1960), the DR should refer to ORAUT-TKBS-0017-5, Feed Materials Production Center - Occupational Internal Dose (ORAUT 2017b) in relation to RU contaminant mass concentrations.
+Only the mass concentrations associated with the period from 1961 to 1972 as stated in Table 5-10 of that document should be used because the plutonium out of specification in the tower ash (sent to Fernald from the Paducah Gaseous Diffusion Plant) was not sent to the WSP (ORAUT 2017b, Section 5.3.3.3).